Plan for IP Address Changes for Mobile Users, Remote Networks, and

 Because Prisma Access adds more public IP addresses when you add a gateway, and can add more public IP addresses after a scaling event, you should add an IP Change Event Notification URL, or use the API to retrieve mobile user addresses, to be notified of IP address changes in your Prisma Access infrastructure.
 You can then add any added or changed addresses to an allow list.

-IP Address Scaling Examples for Mobile Users
+Public IP Address Scaling Examples for Mobile Users

 The following examples illustrate the mobile user public IP address allocation process that Prisma Access uses during a scaling event or when you add a new location.